taus845/taus845.github.io/content/authors/admin/_index.md

 ---

-I am an Assistant Professor of Statistics at [Department of Data Science](https://manipal.edu/doph/department-faculty/department-list/data-science.html), Manipal Academy of Higher Education (MAHE), Karnataka, India.
+I was an Assistant Professor of Statistics at [Department of Data Science](https://manipal.edu/doph/department-faculty/department-list/data-science.html), Manipal Academy of Higher Education (MAHE), Karnataka, India.
 My research focuses on stochastic modelling of  time-to-event and time series data with identifying its applications in survival analysis, actuarial studies and income (poverty) anlaysis.

 I received PhD in Statistics from [Cochin University of Science and Technology (CUSAT)](http://stats.cusat.ac.in/) Kerala in 2019.
 My recent research works have been published in peer-reviewed journals and  acknowledged at several national and international conferences.